dustin1q/WPP/README.md

 - **Checkbox** - Checkbox with label support
 - **Accordion** - Collapsible details/summary component

-### Running Storybook
+### Running Storybook (Development)

-To view and interact with the UI components:
+To view and interact with the UI components in development mode:

 ```bash
 npm run storybook